aonexyz/IDM-LifeTime-Activation/README.md

 First fresh install [Internet Download Manager](https://www.internetdownloadmanager.com/).
 Make sure previous cracks/patches are removed/uninstalled if there are any.
 After that follow the below steps to activate it.

-# Note
-* 📌 The activation option is currently not working in the script, use the Freeze trial option to lock the 30-day trial period for the lifetime.

 # How to run
 * Download the file IAS.cmd.
 * Open File Explorer, go to the Downloads folder, and find IAS.cmd.